Keshina/quizschedule/ReadMe.txt

-1. quizschedule.java : change the env variable if need be. options: csServer, local, heroku
+1. Change the package default name to quizretakes.
+CS server deployment url is https://cs.gmu.edu/kbaral4/servlet/packageName.servletClassName.
-2. serverUtils.java: change the env variable if need be. options: csServer, local, heroku
+2. Change the env variable to csServer in quizschedule.java, serverUtils.java Other options: csServer, local, heroku
-3. In printQuizScheduleForm and printForm method of printQuizScheduleForm.java, change the localDate to now if need be.
+3. In printQuizScheduleForm and printForm method of printQuizScheduleForm.java, change the localDate to now.
 4. This version runs in windows with tomcat 9.0.4sth and java 13.
-When imported to mac, didn't run locally but runs as is on windows
+When imported to mac, runs but changes in code not reflected in the build locally but runs as is on windows
-5. Changes for heroku run in github's heroku branch
-6. deploy changes to heroku.
-Export war of the project and run heroku war:deploy quizschedule.war --includes data --app quizscheduler. data folder has all the xml files.
-7. To check log of heroku: heroku logs --tail --app quizscheduler
-8. To get access to heroku server side: heroku run bash -a quizscheduler .
-Might need to install heroku plugin and login for all the heroku command git push origin herokuQuiz change today's date in printQuizScheduleForm.java file

-1. application deployed at localhost:port/contextRoot/some-url-mapping
-Eg.: localhost:8080/quizretakes/quizschedule.
-To change context root, go to project properties -> web application setting and change there.
+5. Local run url: localhost:port/contextRoot/some-url-mapping.
+ContextRoot in project properties, some url mapping is the servlet url mapping.
+6. printQuizSchedule has some html content for appointment list.
+Appointment list has some logical structure of if-else so haven't moved it to view alone.
+7.